juliaWoelmer/projectPark/README.txt

 Lot: What is the lot number
 Spot: Label each spot with their own number starting from 1.
 Tier: What is the permit required to park here.
 This is listed on the website listed above for every parking lot.
+If the spot is a pay to park then the tier is none.
+If the spot tier is restricted, write restricted.
 Van_access: Does the parking spot sign say van accessible.
 UofM_permit_req: Does the sign say this spot is enforced by additional u of m requirements with two symbols.
 Almost all spots that have a tier will have this